ibm-satellite/academy-labs/aws/aws-add-hosts.md

 ## Attaching the Hosts to the IBM Cloud Satellite location

 Now we have created the 2 AWS EC2 hosts with their public IPs.
-Now we would like to attach the hosts to our IBM Cloud Satellite location.
+Let's attach the hosts to our IBM Cloud Satellite location.

 1. Connect via IBM Cloud CLI to the IBM Cloud account